The inspiration of an airport in Kalamazoo began in 1925.

 This expansive project doubled the size of the terminal, and passenger traffic grew from 200,000 per year to over 500,000 per year by 1993.
 In 1994, passenger volume dictated the need for a parking lot expansion, during which time, over 300 long-term spaces were added.

-Today, the Kalamazoo/Battle Creek International Airport is served by American Airlines and Delta Air Lines, which fly hundreds of passengers each day to major hubs with worldwide connections.
-The airport is self-sufficient and has a significant economic impact on Southwest Michigan.
+Today, the Kalamazoo/Battle Creek International Airport hosts American Airlines and Delta Air Lines, which fly hundreds of passengers each day to major hubs with worldwide connections.
+It maintains a self-sufficient operation and has a significant economic impact on Southwest Michigan.

 The Kalamazoo Public Library also has some history on the airport.